jooby-project/jooby/md/doc/spec/README.md

 }
 ```

 Previous examples are feature identical, but they were written in very different way.
-Still they produces an output likes:
+Still API Spec for them look likes:

 ```yaml